 The study referenced at the beginning of this news story was designed to determine the long-term risk of developing a local recurrence and its effect on survival after breast conserving treatment for DCIS.
 Radiation treatment (radiotherapy) after surgery (normally, lumpectomy but can mean partial mastectomy for larger lesions) for DCIS is designed to reduce the likelihood of a local recurrence.

 The study included 1,010 women with DCIS tumors of less than 5 cm in diameter who had breast conserving surgery to remove their lesions between 1986 and 1996.
 The women were randomly assigned either to receive no further treatment (surgery only group) or to receive radiation treatment (surgery+radiation group).
 The women were followed for a median of 15.8 years.

 The addition of radiation treatment to surgery for DCIS was found to reduce the risk of any type of local recurrence by 48%.
 The 15-year recurrence-free rate was 82% for the surgery+radiation group compared to 69% for the surgery only group.
 When the 15-year rate of progression to invasive cancer was examined, the authors found that the progression-free rate was 90% for the surgery+radiation group compared to 84% for the surgery only group.

-Please see our article on what happens after treatment for DCIS for more information.
+Please see our article on DCIS prognosis for more information.